HillsMakan/sydneyhillsmakan/src/content/partner/freskin_beauty_clinic_sydney_cbd.md

 ✨ Book your consultation today and begin your journey to healthier, radiant skin.

-**Location :** Shop 1, 35 Belmore St, Burwood, 2134, NSW, Australia
+**Location :** Shop 5, 537-551 George St, Sydney NSW 2000

-(Around 5 mins walk from Burwood Station)
+(In .
+Around 5 mins walk from Burwood Station)

 **Contact Number :** (02) 9211 9641